aptise/peter_sslers/README.md

 - $VENV/bin/invoke import-certbot-certs-archive --archive-path='/etc/letsencrypt/archive' --server-url-root='http://127.0.0.1:7201/.well-known/admin'

-There is also a button under "operations" to probe LetsEncrypt's public website and update your certs with data.
+There is also a button under "operations" to sync LetsEncrypt's public website and update your certs with data.

 How to check if it's working?